datacamp/Applied-Machine-Learning-Ensemble-Modeling-live-training/README.md

 >
 > - Anatomy of a matplotlib figure: When calling a matplotlib plot, a figure, axes and plot is being created behind the background.
 (You can find it at minute 11)
 > - As long as you do understand how plots work behind the scenes, you don't need to memorize syntax to customize your plot.
+> - Concept of leakage, not leaking information from between layers to avoid overfitting, not generalizing, etc.

 ### E. What datasets will you use?